 - You falsely made, altered, forged, or counterfeited a document, and

 - you intended to injure or defraud some person or firm.

 The typical forgery case involves someone being accused of signing someone else's on a check without that person's consent.
 For example, an employee of a business may have access to the company checks, but not authority to sign checks.
 If that employee signed a check, forging an authorized signer's signature, that person would be charged with forgery.
 It doesn't matter whether they did anything with the check.
 Simply signing (forging) the check is enough to be convicted of forgery.
 In a practical sense however, people are rarely just charged with forgery.
 The offense is usually discovered after the check is cashed.
 This is called uttering.
 The State will use the cashed check as evidence of the forgery, as well as video surveillance from the bank, handwriting exemplars, evidence of where the money went, and other evidence to try to prove that you were the one who forged the check and that your intent was to defraud someone.
 This is not as easy as it may seem.
-Call the experienced Jacksonville criminal defense attorneys of Shorstein, Lasnetski, & Gihon to discuss the evidence or lack of evidence in your forgery case.
+Call the experienced Jacksonville criminal defense attorney of LASNETSKI GIHON LAW to discuss the evidence or lack of evidence in your forgery case.

 What kind of documents can you be prosecuted for forging?

 You can be prosecuted for forging the following documents:

 - a public record,